 The possibility to perform a sound analysis of the pathway data contained in major databases is definitely affected by the disparate terminology to describe a same pathway, and in most cases also by the different scope in terms of spatial scale, taxonomic groups, and environments (see Essl et al. 2015).
-Saul et al. (submitted) discussed the implications of such differences for the prevention of introductions and for prioritization of pathways in management and surveillance, by collating pathway information from two of the main global dataset: GISD (updated version) and DAISIE.
+Saul et al. (in prep.) investigated the implications of such differences for the prevention of introductions and for prioritization of pathways in management and surveillance, by collating pathway information from two of the main global dataset: GISD (updated version) and DAISIE.
+The available pathway databases may have limited value in combatting biological invasions given the high uncertainty with which species are often assigned to a pathway, and the retrospective approach in assignments, which may be invalid where the importance of different pathways shifts over time (Hulme 2015).
+This emphasizes the need of a forward looking approach based on projected changes in trade, transport and tourism rather than on retrospective analyses.
+Also, to address the uneven distribution of information is available, to areas where the documentation is not as clear.

-Another constraint affecting the possibility to perform a sound assessment of pathway risks (e.g. to predict relevant trends) is the complexity of the network which may characterise the target pathway, and the fact that the key variables needed for the analysis are rarely known for more than a few specific pathways and for a very limited number of species.
+Another constraint on the potential for a sound assessment of pathway risks (e.g. to predict relevant trends) is the complexity of the network which may characterise the target pathway.
+In general the key information needed for the analysis are rarely known for more than a few specific pathways and for a very limited number of species.
 Such variables are also difficult to measure given their very dynamic nature.
-Thus the prediction of pathway risks needs to rely rather on proxies for propagule pressure (Essl et al. 2015).
-This may lead to the risk of underestimating the species and areas with the highest invasion risk, which therefore must be always taken into account when planning management actions.
+There have been significant changes in pathways across the years, e.g. decline in the fur trade and the rise in exotic pets (e.g. Wilson et al. 2009).
+But specific pathways will also depend on trade flows and follow political patterns (an example is the likely very rapid increase in trade from the USA to Cuba).
+Thus the assessment of pathway risks needs to rely rather on proxies for propagule pressure (Essl et al. 2015).
+This entails the risk of underestimating the species and areas with the highest invasion risk, which therefore must be always taken into account when planning management actions.

-In any case, assigning the entry or spread of alien species to specific pathways may be subject to various levels of uncertainty, e.g. based on expert assumption rather than evidences, and in some cases the exact pathway responsible for a particular introduction is simply unknown (Essl et al. 2015).
-This and other critical future issues for the sound management of each of the six major pathway categories are outlined in a recent work of Hulme (2015) in order to identify the policy challenges and underpinning science required for resolution.
+Assigning the entry or spread of alien species to specific pathways may be subject to various levels of uncertainty, and while in some cases there is excellent evidence supporting the global significance of some pathways, such as ballast and pet trade, for some areas/pathways there are important gaps e.g. the only available may be based on expert assumption rather than evidences, or in some cases the exact pathway responsible for a particular introduction may be simply unknown (Essl et al. 2015).
+Critical future issues for the sound management of each of the six major pathway categories are outlined in a recent work of Hulme (2015) to identify the policy challenges and underpinning science required for resolution.